remarcmij/usingapis-qanda/week2/github-app/README.md

   // Add code to update the View as needed here

   // Return the object returned by the View Factory Function.
 This is assumed
-  // to includethe required `.root` property. return xxxView;
+  // to include the required `.root` property. return xxxView;
 }
 ```